MalikImansaparov/Currency-exchange-app/README.md

-A simple currency app built using the [Fixer.io](http://fixer.io/) API.
+A simple currency app built using the Exchange API.